 We develop real-time streaming technology assuming that the sources, sinks, and filters of these streams are Web or Grid services.
-This allows us to share the support technology between streaming applications and benefit from the pervasive interoperability of a service-oriented architecture.
+This allows us to share the support technology between streaming applications and benefit from the pervasive interoperability of a service oriented architecture.
 Further, this allows a simple model of collaborative Web and Grid services gotten by "just" sharing the input or output ports.
-As services expose their change by explicit messages (using what we call a message-based Model-View-Controller architecture [1]), it is much easier to make them collaborative than traditional desktop applications, in which events are often buried in the application.
-Traditional collaborative applications can be made service oriented with in particular a set of services implementing traditional H.323 functionality and interoperating with Access Grid and Polycom systems.
-This required development of an XML equivalent of the H.323 protocol [2].
+As services expose their change by explicit messages (using what we call a message-based Model-View-Controller architecture [1]), it is much easier to make them collaborative than traditional desktop applications whose change is often buried in the application.
+We have shown how traditional collaborative applications can be made service oriented with in particular a set of services implementing traditional H.323 functionality and interoperating with Access Grid and Polycom systems.
+This required development of an XML equivalent of the H.323 protocol [2, 3].
 Our other major motivation is the sensor networks of military, scientific and social infrastructure.
-These are well suited to a service architecture as exemplified by the US military Global Information Grid with its service-based Network Centric Operations and Warfare Architecture [3, 4].
+These are well suited to a service architecture as exemplified by the US military Global Information Grid with its service-based NCOW (Network Centric Operations and Warfare Architecture) [4, 5, 6, 7].

 We have developed general purpose, open source software to support distributed streams, described in Sec.
-2. NaradaBrokering [5] forms a distributed set of message brokers that implement a publish-subscribe software overlay network.
+2. NaradaBrokering [8, 9] forms a distributed set of message brokers that implement a publish-subscribe software overlay network.
 This environment supports multiple protocols (including UDP, TCP, and parallel TCP) and provides reliable message delivery with a scalable architecture.
+The infrastructure can supply message oriented middleware support for Web services with support of WS-Eventing, WS-Notification, WS-Reliable Messaging, and WS-Reliability.
+We note the architecture links both Peer-to-Peer and Grid paradigms and has been used in either mode although the Peer-to-Peer experience is limited.